 We identify the group $S_6 \times S_3$ in the obvious way with the subgroup of $S_9$ fixing setwise each of the subsets $\{1, 2, 3, 4, 5, 6\}$ and $\{7, 8, 9\}$.
 Since there are $11$ partitions of $6$ and $3$ partitions of $3$, it follows that $S_6 \times S_3$ has $33$ conjugacy classes, and it is straightforward to find conjugacy class representatives.
 Table 2 shows the calculation for the Veldkamp lines of $L_3 \times$ GQ(2,\,2).
-The grand total of proves that there are 158 orbits of Veldkamp lines of the near hexagon.
-(The highlighted entry of $85$ in the table corresponds to some remarkable exceptional behaviour.)
+The grand total of proves that there are 156 orbits of Veldkamp lines of the near hexagon.